Home » Insights » Architects turn their eyes towards YouTube

 Architects turn their eyes towards YouTube

-It is easy to forget that social media is still in its relative infancy.
-Its use has doubled in ten years, now being used by nearly 60% of the people around the world.
-Closer to home, each Brit is spending two hours a day scrolling, liking, sharing, and re-posting.
-That’s not to mention the additional time we are spending on our phones shopping, streaming, banking, or gaming.
+It’s easy to forget that social media is still relatively new.
+In just ten years, its usage has doubled, with nearly 60% of the global population now using social platforms.
+Closer to home, each Brit spends around two hours daily scrolling, liking, sharing, and re-posting.
+And that’s before we even factor in the additional time we spend on our phones for shopping, streaming, banking, or gaming.

-The scope professionals have to capitalise on an audience dedicating hundreds of hours a month to looking at their screen is vast…
+For professionals, the opportunity to reach an audience dedicating hundreds of hours each month to their screens is enormous.

 In social media terms though, you’d be forgiven for thinking though that YouTube – still yet to hit it’s twentieth birthday – is thinking more about collecting its pension than growing its audience.
 Whether its Threads, Broadcasts, and the evolving iterations of Twitter/X, almost every site now has a video publishing function.
 But, amongst architects wanting to look for product information and inspiring ideas, YouTube is the leading platform of choice.